-The GCSE Computer Science course is a weekly class that runs alongside the GCSE course delivered in school.
+The GCSE Computer Science course is a weekly class that runs alongside the GCSE and A Level courses delivered in school.
 It helps those who have struggled with basic skills catch up and thrive.
 It helps those needing a top grade to stretch themselves and achieve their full potential.
 Theoretical materials are taught alongside, and often exemplified practically through, practical coding in Python.

-GCSE Computer Science encourages students to become independent, creative problem solvers through the use of computational thinking which includes the skills of abstraction, decomposition and logic.
+GCSE and A Level Computer Science encourages students to become independent, creative problem solvers through the use of computational thinking which includes the skills of abstraction, decomposition and logic.
 The subject has strong links with mathematics, physical and design technology.

 The teaching will be structured around each student’s needs.